stippi/voice-assistant/README.md

 :bulb: **This file is ignored by git.**

-In order to use the GPT-4 model, your [platform.openai.com](https://platform.openai.com/) account must have billing information and one successful payment.
+In order to use any of the GPT-4 models, your [platform.openai.com](https://platform.openai.com/) account must have billing information and one successful payment.
 If your account was never charged, yet, you can manually initiate a payment via "Buy credits" on the [billing overview page](https://platform.openai.com/account/billing/overview).
 This will "unlock" the GPT-4 models.